paulosuzart/fiscalia/README.md

 =======

 There is a `db` folder with MySQL Workbench.
 Set up the schema and run the project with `foreman start`.
 We have a lot to do!
+You will also need Coffee Script for the UI.
+I'm using it to build de user interface that is nothing but a single html file running backbone.js.

+You'll find a cakefile.cljs in the project if you want to use the clojurescript to build the coffee files.